wheelsbot7/Lume/src/posts/javascript-demistify.md

 That may have been more "pitching" than "explaining", but Deno's advantages aren't nearly as easy to articulate as Node's decade+ of support and Bun's Blazing Benchmarks.
 The bottom line is that Deno is a more modern alternative to Node.js.
 It's the Vulkan to Node's OpenGL, the Wayland to Node's X11, so if you're technically experienced enough to understand either of those analogies, I recommend giving Deno a shot.
 Plus their mascot is easily the best: a cute little sauropod chilling in the rain.
 A+, no notes.

 ![An image of a long-necked dinosaur with the word "DENO" next to it](/uploads/dark-transparent.svg "It's even poking its little head around the code examples on their website.
 I like to imagine it's working in the server room, helping with the tall stacks")

+## Glossary

+Okay, after all that, let's take a second to review terms that will come in handy when attempting to decode marketing-speak.
+All of these obviously have different definitions outside of web development, but that kind of specificity is for docs, not here.

+**ENGINE**: A baseline abstraction layer for JavaScript, allowing it to run in a browser.

+**RUNTIME**

+**NPM**

+**FRAMEWORK**

 [^?]: Yes, it's "JavascriptCore", not "JavaScriptCore".
 I don't like it any more than you do.
 This is like if Levi-oh-SAH was the correct pronunciation.